 - Cocoa Powder: The cocoa batter will add some color and flavor to the cake.
 If you prefer just a pumpkin butter cake, omit the cocoa powder.

 - Chocolate Wacky Cake

 - Gula Melaka Sponge Cake

 Is This Pumpkin Swirl Butter Cake Easy to Make?

 Yes!
 If you are familiar with the basic creaming method, this butter cake is really easy to prepare.

 We will just need to cream the softened butter with sugar together, till it lightens in color and looks fluffy.
-After that we will be alternating wet ingredients with the dry ingredients.
+Read my basic pound cake post to find out more about this!

-Finally you will just need to bake in an 8″ square pan for about 30-35 mins, or until a skewer inserted in the centre comes out clean, or with just a few dry crumbs.
+Once butter is creamed, we will be add in wet and dry ingredients alternately.
+Then, bake in an 8″ square pan for about 30-35 mins, or until a skewer inserted in the centre comes out clean, or with just some dry crumbs clinging to the skewer.

 Can I Bake The Butter Cake in Loaf Pans?

 I’m using a 8″ x 8″ pan for this cake.
 But if you do not have a square pan, you can also bake it in a round pan, or loaf pans (you might need 2 loaf pans)!
 Just note that you probably will need to make some adjustments to the baking time.